Salmon fishing information

 Know before you go:

 - Always check the latest closures and restrictions for your area.
-In many areas of British Columbia, fishing is not allowed or is restricted
+In many areas of British Columbia, fishing is not allowed or is restricted; check the size and mark specific regulations for salmon species

 - Identify your catch using three characteristics

-- Marked coho and chinook: if your coho or chinook salmon is a hatchery fish, it will have a healed scar in place of the adipose fin.
-Remove the head and submit it to a Salmon Sport Head Recovery Depot
+- Mark status for Coho and Chinook: if your Coho or Chinook salmon is a hatchery-marked fish, it will have a healed scar in place of the adipose fin.
+This is also referred to as an adipose fin-clipped fish.
+Unmarked fish still have an adipose fin present.

 - You must release incidental catch alive to the place where you caught it, in a way that causes the least harm to the fish